bcgov/digital-trust-toolkit/docs/governance/employment/court-services-branch/governance.md

 1. Predicate checks: Contractor Credential: today >= contract_start_dateint, Contractor Credential: today <= contract_end_dateint, Contractor Credential: today <= criminal_record_expiry_dateint
 1. Restrictions: Contractor Credential: Issuer is CSB (TODO use production CSB cred_def listed above)

-## 2.6.1 Contractor Credential Issuance Details
+## 2.6.1 Transcriber Credential Issuance Details
 The [Contractor Credential](../contractor-credential/governance.md) issued to contractors from A2A is mapped as:
 1. A2A Last Name = family_name
 2. A2A First Name + A2A Initials = given_names